New IRS Commissioner Promises Amnesty For Non-Willful Victims Of FATCA

 For three years now, the U.S. Internal Revenue Service has moved to deploy a massive dragnet to stop tax cheats from stashing cash offshore.

 The crackdown hinges on identifying every account held by every American anywhere in the world, no matter how small.
 Collect everything to nab and punish relatively few big law breakers.

+The IRS is doing this by coercing foreign financial institutions, and governments, to disclose where Americans hold their money, including bank and brokerage accounts, partnerships, mutual funds and the like.
 The problem with this approach – like destructive bottom-trawler fishing – is that it touches everything, including the millions of Americans who have lived outside of the United States for years and don’t owe the IRS anything because they reside in higher-tax countries, such as Canada.

 Suddenly, however, the IRS appears to be softening its stance with a promise to overhaul its voluntary disclosure, or amnesty, program.
 New IRS commissioner John Koskinen, a successful corporate and government troubleshooter, acknowledged in a speech last week that his agency has been fixated on tax cheats, with too little regard for “non-willful” victims of its crackdown.

 “We are well aware that there are many U.S. citizens who have resided abroad for many years, perhaps even the vast majority of their lives,” he said, promising more details of the amnesty program in “the very near future.”